Search

 Stress and anxiety: Stress increases magnesium loss.
 Under stress, our bodies release adrenaline, accelerating the elimination of magnesium by the kidneys, which can intensify deficiency and make the body more vulnerable to stress.

-Types of magnesium supplements
+Best magnesium supplements types

 Magnesium is available in a variety of forms, each with its own characteristics, benefits and applications.
 Understanding these differences is essential to selecting the form of magnesium best suited to your needs.